Cy-Fair High School: The opening of Cy-Fair High School, Racial Desegregation, Carverdale Students, and Jersey Village High School

-Finally, a few years after Cypress and Fairbanks had officially consolidated, Cy-Fair High School was officially opened in the spring of 1942, and students from Rural High School No. 5 were transferred to the new school.
+Finally, a few years after Cypress and Fairbanks had officially consolidated, Cy-Fair High School was officially opened in the Spring of 1942, and students from Rural High School No. 5 were transferred to the new school.
+First lady, Eleanor Roosevelt, visited the school on the day it opened.
 The school received its accreditation less than a year after opening.
-According to Community Impact, Jane Ledbetter with the Cypress Historical Society had said that the school "really solidified the two districts coming together." and that it was "symbolic".
-Meanwhile, the wood framed schoolhouse at the Cypress School burned down that same year.
+According to Community Impact, Jane Ledbetter with the Cypress Historical Society had said that the school "really solidified the two districts coming together" and that it was "symbolic".
+Meanwhile, the wood-framed schoolhouse at the Cypress School burned down that same year.